Anwen747/ambient-weather-local-docker/README.md

 All credit for the Python script goes to Austin at https://austinsnerdythings.com/2021/03/20/handling-data-from-ambient-weather-ws-2902c-to-mqtt

-I am very grateful for his sharing his work on his Ambient Weather project on his blog.
+I am very grateful for his sharing his Ambient Weather project on his blog.

 # Overview